Dhiraj0107/Olist_ecommerce/README.md

 ## Acknowledgments and Lessons Learned

 During the development of this project, I encountered challenges and made mistakes, one of which was not adding a primary key column in the payments table.
-Unfortunately, due to exceeding cost limits, I'm unable to make corrections without incurring additional costs.

-### Lessons Learned:
+### Lesson Learned:

 - **Always Double-Check Changes:** Take the time to thoroughly review any changes before implementation to avoid oversights.
-- **Cost Considerations:** Be mindful of Azure service limits and associated costs, especially when dealing with large datasets.

 While this mistake has its limitations in correction, it serves as a valuable learning experience for future projects.